Boy struck by vehicle near Rhema Lights in critical condition, Broken Arrow police say

 A 9-year-old boy was hospitalized in critical condition after he was struck by a vehicle last week, Broken Arrow police said.

-Officers responded after 6:30 p.m.
-Thursday to the scene in the 1000 block of West Kenosha Street, according to a BAPD news release.
-Police said it appeared he was trying to cross the street to visit the Rhema Lights display with his family when he was struck by a passing vehicle.
+The child was trying to cross the 1000 block of West Kenosha Street to visit the Rhema Lights display with his family when he was hit by a passing vehicle after 6:30 p.m.
+Thursday, according to a Broken Arrow Police Department news release.

-The child was transported to a local hospital in critical condition, police said Friday.
+The boy was taken to a hospital in critical condition, police said Friday.
 No further information has been provided, as police say the investigation remains ongoing.

 Memorable stories from 2022 by Tulsa World's public safety team